tbymiracle/Paddle-Advsemi/README.md

 # Paddle-Advsemi

 ## 1.Introduction
-This project is based on the paddlepaddle_V2.2 framework to reproduce Brain-Tumor-Segmentation.
+This project is based on the paddlepaddle_V2.2.0-rc0 framework to reproduce Brain-Tumor-Segmentation.

-We put the keras version in AdvSemiSeg-torch/ (the [official code](https://github.com/jadevaibhav/Brain-Tumor-Segmentation-using-Deep-Neural-networks) based on keras is implemented in jupyter notebook so we change it a little).
+We put the torch version in AdvSemiSeg-torch/ (the [official code](https://github.com/hfslyc/AdvSemiSeg)

 We put our project in AdvSemiSeg-paddle/.
 Our project can achieve almost the same results.
 ## 2.Result